+Job Classifications**

 	Danville Town Government

 	Danville is a general-law city operating under the Council-Manager form of government.
-A five-member Town Council is elected at large to four-year terms.
+A five-member Town Council is

+	elected at large to four-year terms.
 The Council annually selects a Mayor and Vice Mayor from its members.
+The Town’s

-The Town’s total revenues for 2018/19 are budgeted at $37.8 million against expenditures of $34.1 million.
-Town employees value the stability and tenure of its appointed leadership and executive team.
-Town Manager Joe Calabrigo is the longest serving city manager in the East Bay, serving as Danville’s Town Manager since 1993.
-Town staffing includes 97 permanent, 30 contract and 54 part-time employees (combined total of 162 full-time equivalent (FTE) temporary employees.
+	total revenues for 2018/19 are budgeted at $37.8 million against expenditures of $34.1 million.
+Town employees value the

+	stability and tenure of its appointed leadership and executive team.
+Town Manager Joe Calabrigo is the longest serving

+	city manager in the East Bay, serving as Danville’s Town Manager since 1993.
+Town staffing includes 97 permanent, 30

+	contract and 54 part-time employees (combined total of 162 full-time equivalent (FTE) employees).

 	The Town’s areas of service delivery include:

 	- General Government (Town Manager, City Attorney, City Clerk, Community Outreach, Emergency Preparedness),

 	- Police Services

 	- Administrative Services (Finance, Information Technology, Human Resources, Economic Development, Risk Management),

 	- Development Services (Planning, Building, Code Enforcement, Engineering, Transportation, Clean Water)